-- 1) After downloading the software update, copy the update to a USB memory stick. - 2) Insert the memory stick into the USB 2.0 (A) connector.
-See Table 2-3 Key to Main Station/Remote Station front panel diagram. - 3) In Menu mode, select Administration and then Software.
+- 1) After downloading the software update, copy the update to a USB memory stick. - Note: If you are updating from HelixNet 3.0 to HelixNet 3.1, you must update the .ccb file before you update the .ubifs file. - Insert the memory stick into the USB 2.0 (A) connector.
+See Table 2-3 Key to Main Station/Remote Station front panel diagram. - 3) In Menu mode, select Administration and then Software. - 4) From the third menu, select Update.

-- 4) From the third menu, select Update. - 5) The fourth menu displays the new software version information on the USB memory stick.
+5) The fourth menu displays the new software version information on the USB memory stick.
 To start updating the Main Station with the new software, press the rotary control.